 One of the prominent professional dangers of misdiagnosing a shared persecutory delusion is that if the mental health professional and/or the Court misdiagnoses the pathology of a shared persecutory delusion and believes the shared delusion as if it was true, then the mental health professional and/or the Court become part of the shared delusion, they become part of the pathology.
-When that pathology is the psychological abuse of the child by an allied pathological parent, then the mental health professional and/or the Court become participants in the parent's psychological abuse of the child by validating to the child that the child's false (delusional) beliefs are true when they are, in fact, symptoms of an induced persecutory delusion.
+When that pathology is the psychological abuse of the child by an allied pathological parent, then the mental health professional and/or the Court become part of the child by validating to the child that the child's false (delusional) beliefs are true when they are, in fact, symptoms of an induced persecutory delusion.